digital-botanical-gardens-initiative/dendron-dbgi/vault/biblio.Biblio gestion.md

 ## References import on Dendron:
 1) Just for the first import: Create a folder named "biblio" on your computer and replace "path to "biblio" folder" with the correct pass of the folder.

-2) Go on Zotero, select the references to export, right click on it -> Better BibTeX -> Refresh BibTeX key -> right click -> Manage Attachments -> Rename and Move -> right click -> mdnotes -> Export to markdown.
+2) Go on the "dbgi-bibliography" folder in Zotero, select the new added references to export, right click on it -> Better BibTeX -> Refresh BibTeX key -> right click -> Manage Attachments -> Rename and Move -> right click -> mdnotes -> Export to markdown.
 You now should have the references listed in the "biblio" folder in this format: "authorname_year.md".

 3) To configure the import: Go to Visual Studio Code -> ctrl + shift + p -> Dendron: Configure Pod -> dendron.markdown import markdown.
 Then add the "biblio" folder path on the "src:" line and "vault" on the "vaultName:" line.